Understanding the Long History of Women in Engineering

-This 7 month AHRC-funded project for impact and engagement, which runs until the end of February 2020, aims to broaden public awareness of the long participation of women in engineering, in order to help normalise women’s position in the field.
-The project works with the UK’s Women’s Engineering Society (WES) in its centenary activities, starting in June this year to mark 100 years since its founding June 23rd 1919.
+Electrifying Women: Understanding the Long History of Women in Engineering is an AHRC-funded project for impact and engagement, which runs until the end of March 2020, aiming to broaden public awareness of the long participation of women in engineering, in order to help normalise women’s position in the field.
+The project works with the UK’s Women’s Engineering Society (WES) in its centenary activities, starting in June 2019 to mark 100 years since its founding on June 23rd 1919.

 Want to get involved?
 Please get in touch on: firstname.lastname@example.org.
 We are open to invitations to host lectures or other events anywhere in the UK.